Travel Trailer Inspection: What To Look For When Buying A Used Travel Trailer

 There are some things you need to know BEFORE you even start looking to buy a travel trailer.
 Otherwise, you could still end up with an RV you hate/don't want/regret.

-Step Inside at LEAST 50 Travel Trailers Before You Even Consider Buying.
+See at LEAST 50 Travel Trailers Before You Even Consider Buying.

-Slide Or No Slide?
+Slide Or Not?

 Watch The Travel Trailer Brand Name

 As mentioned above, MOST RVs (because of crappy manufacturers) are junk.
 You will quickly understand this once you have been inside of, say, a Forest River compared to an Outdoors RV (a top RV manufacturer).
 Materials, solidity, construction, all of it- there's no similarity in quality.
 The better the brand you start with, the less likely you will have ongoing problems.
 For your convenience, here is a list of the best-built travel trailers.

 You will be LEAPS AND BOUNDS ahead of most shoppers if you pay attention to these two details.
 Do not be so naive as to trust what the salesman tells you 'X trailer' can be pulled with or how much weight you can put inside the RV.
 Most of them GUESS.
 I'm not being overly dramatic here.
 Most know SO little about RVs it's shocking.
 You must research your vehicle and its tow capacity, as well as how much Cargo Carrying Capacity the trailer has.
 Know that the travel trailer should not even get within 80% of your vehicle's tow capacity.
 Going over 80% is dangerous.